samikeijonen/uuups/README.md

 ## Webpack tasks

-In this theme experiment I still use [Webpack](https://webpack.js.org/) tasks for automated processes.
+In this theme experiment I use [Webpack](https://webpack.js.org/) tasks for automated processes.

 You can configure Webpack related settings in the `resources/build/config.js` file.
 Change at least `proxy`